Herman Bundesen: Second tenure as Chicago City Health Commissioner and tenure as President of the Chicago Board of Health

 In the 1931 Chicago mayoral election, Bundesen was speculated as a potential independent candidate, but in early March 1931 he declined to run in the April election.
 Despite having been rivals of sorts with Democratic nominee Anton Cermak, Bundesen supported him over William Hale Thompson in the election.
 Later in 1931, he was hired by the newly elected mayor Cermak to again head serve as Health Commissioner of the City of Chicago.

 Going off of the allegations of spending that had been raised against Bundesen in 1927 by board of the Chicago Sanitary District, in 1931, Elmer L. Williams independently published a report accusing Bundensen of multiple improprieties during his time in civil service.

 This time with national funding and public support, Bundesen was able to better tackle sexually transmitted diseases than he had been in his first tenure.
 He was successful in decreasing the rates of syphilis.

 In May 1932, the Chicago City Council established a five-member board of health, an act which the powers of the Department of Health.
 Bundesen became president of the Chicago Board of Health, and also retained the position of health commissioner.

 He continued to focus on his efforts to decrease infant mortality after his return to power.
 He also focused, again, on combatting impure milk.

-Always keen on media attention, in 1933, Bundesen would take the occasion of Cermak's assassination as a photo op.
+Always keen on media attention, in 1933, Bundesen would use take advantage of opportunities media exposure arising from the occasion of Cermak's assassination.

 In 1933, while the city was hosting its Century of Progress world's fair he received national praise for identifying an outbreak of amoebiasis in the city and eradicating it.